jaredmdunn/wherever-we-go/02_characters/10_equipment-and-inventory.md

 # Equipment & Inventory

-Equipment in *Wherever We Go* isn’t just stuff—it’s options.
+Equipment in *Wherever We Go* isn’t just stuff-it’s options.
 What you keep ready, what’s buried in a pack, and what’s stored away all shape the choices you can make when it counts.

 ---